phish-tech/CWT_Based_BP_Estimation/README.md

 If you use this preprocessing implementation, please cite the associated paper:

 - *A U-net and Transformer Paralleled Network for Robust Cuffless Blood Pressure Estimation* (IEEE SMC 2025 Oral, no index available yet, please star this project to stay updated)

 ---

-## 10. License

-Choose a license (e.g., MIT or Apache-2.0).
-If the MIMIC-II derived data cannot be redistributed, clearly document the data access and usage restrictions.

----